Legal Guide

 The Health Insurance Portability and Accountability Act (HIPAA) is among the most notable of these provisions.
 Under said act, standard protocols for handling sensitive patient information are set for healthcare facilities.
 Furthermore, this act empowers patients by allowing them to understand and decide how their medical information is used.

-As pointed out in an article published by the American Medical Association, closed practice is among the top barriers to medical information access.
+As pointed out in an article published by the American Medical Association, closed practice is among the top barriers to medical information access, especially when understanding how to obtain medical records from a closed practice.
 Non-digital records (often the case for behavioral health practices, independent practices, and rural clinics) are especially more difficult to obtain when healthcare facilities close.
 Patients may coordinate with local medical organizations to get a lead on how to procure any medical records from closed facilities.

 How Long Are Medical Records Kept in New York?